-USP sells USP DI and associated products to The Thomson Company and USP DI is published by their MICROMEDEX subsidiary.
+USP licensed USP DI and associated products to The Thomson Company and USP DI is published by their Micromedex subsidiary.
 The new Reference Standard Center opens.
-MEDMARX®, an Internet-accessible medication errors reporting program for hospitals, is launched.
+MedMarx®, an Internet-accessible medication errors reporting program for hospitals, is launched.

 USP–NF published annually.

 USP and the Chinese Pharmacopoeia Commission collaborate on hosting first joint symposium in China to discuss key scientific and pharmacopeial topics.